 As well as delivering some subjects separately, we try to make learning more relevant by teaching them through our topics.
 Our curriculum is also flexible, so that learning which really inspires our pupils can be pursued.

 Through our Palace Fields Curriculum our pupils will experience memorable and relevant opportunities for progressive, high quality learning and wider personal development and well – being.
 By fostering a curriculum which provides both skills and knowledge, our pupils will be inspired by what they learn, be creative in their application and be passionate about their learning community and the wider world, now and in the future.

 Our aim is to develop inquisitive minds, a spirit of curiosity and a passion for learning.
-Our children will be equipped with the skills to fully participate in an ever changing world and to be respectful and productive members of the community.
-The children at Palace Fields will be encouraged to have high expectations and self- belief to enable them to fulfill their potential.
+Our children will be equipped with the skills to fully participate in an ever - changing world and to be respectful and productive members of the community.
+The children at Palace Fields will be encouraged to have high expectations and self- belief to enable them to fulfil their potential.